Slack-Partner-Engineering/ai-for-incidents/README.md

 1. Clone this repository to your local development environment and run `npm install`.
 2. Create a new app from api.slack.com/apps using the included `manifest.json` file.
-3. Ensure your app has opted into the [Org-wide apps](https://api.slack.com/enterprise/org-wide-apps) feature
+3. Ensure your app has opted into the [Org-wide apps](https://api.slack.com/enterprise/org-wide-apps) feature.
 4. Install the app.
 If you are building in an Enterprise Grid, you [must install at the org-level](https://api.slack.com/automation/functions/custom-bolt#org-wide-apps).
 If you are building on a standalone workspace, this does not apply.
 5. Create a copy of `.env.sample`, rename to `.env` and provide the required values: an OpenAI API key and two tokens from your newly created app.
-6. Run your app locally or deploy to a hosting platform of your choice such as Heroku.
+6. Run your app locally or deploy to a hosting platform of your choice such as [Heroku](https://slack.dev/bolt-js/deployments/heroku).
 7. Open [Workflow Builder](https://slack.com/help/articles/17542172840595-Build-a-workflow--Create-a-workflow-in-Slack) and create a new workflow that includes one or both of the provided functions.
 They will appear in the **Custom** section of the steps list for all users that have been [granted access](https://api.slack.com/automation/functions/custom#access).

-## Using Functions in Workflow Builder
+## Using functions in Workflow Builder
 With your server running, your function is now ready for use in [Workflow Builder](https://slack.com/help/articles/17542172840595-Build-a-workflow--Create-a-workflow-in-Slack)!
 They will appear in the **Custom** section of the steps list for all users that have been [granted access](https://api.slack.com/automation/functions/custom#access).

 Download the included [workflow JSON file](./assets/example-incident-summary-workflow.json) to get started rebuilding this workflow in Slack.
 At this time, [exporting a workflow](https://slack.com/help/articles/30011815092499-Export-and-import-Slack-workflows#export-a-workflow) does not support non built-in steps.
 This means that the two custom steps in this app won't appear when imported.
 Add them yourself and made any edits as needed, specifically within the *Create a canvas* step where you will need to update the marked variable references to the outputs of the *Summarize incident with ChatGPT* step.